guzmo/xyz-docker-dev-api/README.md

 **Error when docker containers are starting?**

-Enter the Vagrant box by using the command *vagrant ssh*.
+Enter the Vagrant box by using the command *vagrant ssh* in the same folder as the Vagrantfile.
 When inside:

     cd /vagrant